dkelly255/PP4-Fantasy-Football-Centre/README.md

-# Fantasy Football Centre
+# Django Blog
-Fantasy Football Centre (FFC) is a Django-based web application that will allow users to browse, read, and comment on Fantasy Football Content:
+Django Blog is a Django-based web application that will allow users to browse, read, and comment on articles covering the Django Web Development framework:

 ![Title](readme/home.png)